favourch/Notes-blog/docs/USMLE/Psychiatry/Alcohol withdrawal.md

 - <span style="background:rgba(240, 200, 0, 0.2)">First-line: [[./Sedative-hypnotic drugs|benzodiazepines]]</span>
 	- Shorter or intermediate-acting (e.g., oxazepam, lorazepam): Consider in patients with a slow metabolism (e.g., the elderly, those with liver failure).
 	- Longer acting (e.g., chlordiazepoxide, diazepam): preferred in all other patients

+>[!Mnemonic]
+><span style="background:rgba(240, 200, 0, 0.2)">Maybe alcohol and [[./Sedative-hypnotic drugs|benzodiazepines]] are similar substances</span>... because seizures, tachycardia, and tremors are features of both alcohol and benzodiazepine withdrawal syndromes.